How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 • Install a new garage door if yours is looking old or not working properly.

-• Caulk (or recaulk) the exterior of the house to help prevent water damage — a common issue in Pennsylvania due to the high humidity levels.
+• Caulk (or recaulk) the exterior of the house to help prevent water damage, a common issue in Pennsylvania due to the high humidity levels.

 “The outside of your home is the first impression people are going to get,” Forrester says.
 “Light landscaping, window boxes, or shutters are all pretty easy things to purchase and install — and they can really draw buyers in.”

-When it comes to simple interior and exterior home improvements, Corrigan has seen the benefits herself — and had a house sell over asking price because of the work she and her sellers put into the process.
+When it comes to simple interior and exterior home upgrades and improvements, Corrigan has seen the benefits herself — and had a house sell over asking price because of the work she and her sellers put into the process.
 It was simple, inexpensive things like painting and cleaning carpets, but it went a long way toward making the house attractive to buyers.
-“A few basics can make a big difference in making a house look clean.
-You want your house to look well cared for — not a mess.”

 2. Do the homework necessary to set a competitive price